fastplotlib/fastplotlib/CONTRIBUTING.md

 2) Make sure that tests pass
 3) Open a Pull Request

-The `fastplotlib` package follows the [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow.
+The `fastplotlib` package follows the [Git feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) workflow.
 In essence, `main` is the primary branch to which no one is allowed to push directly.
 All development happens in separate feature branches that are then merged into `main` once we have determined they are ready.
 When enough changes have accumulated, a new release is generated.
 This process includes adding a new tag to increment the version number and uploading the new release to PyPI.

 ### Creating a development environment

-You will need a local installation `fastplotlib` which keeps up-to-date with any changes you make.
+You will need a local installation of `fastplotlib` which keeps up-to-date with any changes you make.
 To do so, you will need to fork and clone `fastplotlib` before checking out a new branch.

 1. Fork the repo to your own GitHub account, click the "Fork" button at the top:

 ![image](https://github.com/kushalkolar/fastplotlib/assets/9403332/82612021-37b2-48dd-b7e4-01a919535c17)

+2. We use [git-lfs](https://git-lfs.com) for storing large files, such as ground-truths for tests, so you will need to [install it](https://github.com/git-lfs/git-lfs#installing) before cloning the repo.
+If you already have `git-lfs` installed, ignore this step.

-2. Clone the repo.
+3. Clone the repo.
 Replace the `YOUR_ACCOUNT` in the repo URL to the fork on your account.

-> **_NOTE:_** We use [git-lfs](https://git-lfs.com) for storing large files, such as ground-truths for tests, so you will need
-> to [install it](https://github.com/git-lfs/git-lfs#installing) before cloning the repo.

 ```bash
 git clone https://github.com/YOUR_ACCOUNT/fastplotlib.git
 cd fastplotlib
 ```

+> **_NOTE:_** If you cloned the repo before installing `git-lfs`, you can run `git lfs pull` at any
+> time to download the files stored on LFS

-3. Install `fastplotlib` in editable mode with developer dependencies
+4. Install `fastplotlib` in editable mode with developer dependencies

 ```bash
 # install all extras in place
 pip install -e ".[notebook,docs,tests]"
 ```

-> **_NOTE:_** If you cloned the repo before installing `git-lfs`, you can run `git lfs pull` at any
-> time to download the files stored on LFS

-4. Add the upstream remote branch:
+5. Add the upstream remote branch:

 ```bash
 git remote add upstream https://github.com/fastplotlib/fastplotlib
 ```

-At this point you have two remotes: `origin` (your fork) and `upstream` (the canonical version).
-You won't have permission to push to upstream (only `origin`), but this make it easy to keep your `fastplotlib` up-to-date with the canonical version by pulling from upstream: `git pull upstream`.
+At this point you have two remotes: `origin` (your fork) and `upstream` (the official fastplotlib org version).
+You won't have permission to push to upstream (only `origin`), but this makes it easy to keep your `fastplotlib` up-to-date with the official fastplotlib org version by pulling from upstream: `git pull upstream`.

 ### Creating a new branch

 As mentioned previously, each feature in `fastplotlib` is worked on in a separate branch.
-This allows multiple people developing multiple features simultaneously, without interfering with each other's work.
+This allows multiple people to develop multiple features simultaneously, without interfering with each other's work.
 To create your own branch, run the following from within your `fastplotlib` directory:

 ```bash